Chirality transitions in a system of active flat spinners: Experimental set-up

-We analyze in this work stationary states only (distribution functions are time-independent).
-Due to the symmetries in the system, the steady base states (i.e., the simplest steady states \cite{VU09}) are expected to be of the form $f(r,\mathbf{v},\mathbf{w})$.
-Moreover, the geometric asymmetry of the particles (Figure~\ref{fig:distributions} \textbf{a}) yields, a non-vanishing spin field $\bm\Omega(r)=\Omega(r)\mathbf{\hat e}_z$, responsible for the emergence of circulating flow of the form $\mathbf{u}=u(r)\mathbf{\hat e}_\phi$, where $\mathbf{\hat e}_\phi$ denotes the azimuthal direction.
-In this way, a symmetry break arises so that the system has \textit{chirality} \cite{CL00}.
-Moreover, we show that the direction of flow circulation displays a complex behavior, very sensitive to thermalization conditions in the system.
-Our results suggest, as we will see, that this complexity results from the balance between two distinct mechanisms, namely particle spin-velocity statistical correlations and heat dissipation at the outer walls.
+Moreover, as a result of the interplay of particle collisions and air upflow and, due to the symmetries in the experimental set-up, the steady base states (i.e., the simplest steady states \cite{VU09}) are statistically characterized by a particle distribution function of the form $f(r,\mathbf{v},\mathbf{w})$.
+Moreover, the geometric asymmetry of the particles (Figure~\ref{fig:distributions} \textbf{a}) yields a non-vanishing spin field of the form $\bm\Omega(r)=\Omega(r)\,\mathbf{\hat e}_z$, which will be responsible for the emergence of circulating flow of the form $\mathbf{u}=u(r)\,\mathbf{\hat e}_\phi$, where $\mathbf{\hat e}_\phi$ denotes the azimuthal direction.